HowSberban/Something/Q&A/en_US.md

 - **Q: Why not add Krypton?**
   **A:** Krypton is a server-side network stack optimization mod.
-  Testing shows that installing it on both server and client causes random packet loss.
   With few players in simple LAN play, optimization effects are negligible.

 - **Q: Why not add FerriteCore?**